-The KRG held a referendum on independence from Iraq on 25 September 2017.
-This has led to tensions in the Kurdish region and neighbouring areas, including Kirkuk Province.
+The Kurdistan Regional Government (KRG) held a referendum on independence from Iraq on 25 September 2017.
+This has led to tensions in the Kurdistan Region of Iraq and neighbouring areas, including Kirkuk Province.

 Avoid demonstrations, political rallies and large gatherings, which may turn violent.
 Monitor the media and other sources about planned and possible unrest.
 If you are in an area affected by demonstrations, remain indoors and follow the advice of local authorities or your security provider.

-Do not travel to Iraq.
 Violent crime and corruption are common across Iraq.
-There are frequent kidnappings, murder and robbery.
+There are frequent kidnappings, murders and robberies.
 Organised criminal gangs, militia and tribal groups pose significant threats.

 If, despite our advice you choose to travel to, or remain in, Iraq:

 - travel with your vehicle's doors locked and windows up at all times